ginstrom/paladin-novel/manuscript/chapter-04.md

 Sim straightened, brushing dirt from his hands.
 "Fresh tracks.
 Less than an hour."

+"On this narrow track there's no way to go around them," said Gond.
+"We'll follow behind at a distance and then steer around them on the flats."

 "Fantastic."
 Pell adjusted the rope across his shoulder.
 "I was beginning to miss trouble."

-Gond's knuckles whitened around the boathook.
-They had little chance against seasoned slavers, but the alternative was watching more innocents dragged away in chains.
-"Stay sharp."

 The trail descended into rolling dunes where voices drifted upward on the wind.
 Gond raised his fist, and the others froze.
 Below, a narrow wagon creaked toward the coast road, drawn by two sturdy horses.
 Two slavers lounged on the driver's bench, relaxed as men counting easy coin.
 A third walked alongside, whip coiled at his belt like a sleeping snake.

 Behind the wagon stumbled two young captives—a boy and girl, heavy chains dragging at their ankles.
 The girl's shoulders shook with silent sobs.

+Gond's knuckles whitened around the boathook.
+They had little chance against seasoned slavers, but the alternative was watching more innocents dragged away in chains.
+"Stay sharp."

+"Are you changing the plan?" hissed Pell.
+After a glance at Gond, Pell shrugged and unwound his rope.

 Gond's jaw clenched so hard his teeth ached.
 His free hand curled into a fist, nails biting into his palm.
 Beside him, Pell's eyes had gone cold and sharp.
 Sim's lips moved in what might have been prayer or curse.

+*Six months ago, he would have walked away.* The thought hit him like a physical blow.
+He'd seen scenes like this before—slavers moving their cargo, children in chains, the whole ugly business of human commerce.
+Always told himself it wasn't his fight.
+The Guild was too powerful, too connected.
+One sword couldn't change the world.

+But now, looking at those children, something had shifted inside him.
+The brand on his forehead throbbed with remembered pain.
+He knew what those chains felt like, what it meant to be reduced to property.
+The old Gond would have calculated odds, counted risks, found reasons to walk away.

+This Gond couldn't stomach the thought.

 "We can't let this pass," Gond whispered, his voice rough as grinding stone.